-This 2-day course will cover recognizing the factors controlling gas-in-place, reserves, and productivity.
-You will understand how to collect, quality-check, and interpret critical data, and determine how to select the optimum well completion and stimulation methods.
-Other topics include:
+You will understand hot to collect, quality-check, and interpret critical data, and determine how to select the optimum well completion and stimulation methods.

-- Review the steps for calculating reserve volumes and forecasting production
+- Steps and class examples for calculating reserve volumes and forecasting production

 Why You Should Attend

-Get a detailed review of the data, techniques, and strategies needed for evaluating and developing coalbed methane projects.
+Those familiar with oil and gas development who are interested in a thorough review of the concepts, techniques and strategies needed for evaluating and developing commercial coalbed methane projects.

 Who Should Attend

-This course is for engineers, geologists, geophysicists, researchers, managers, government officials, planners, and technical support staff.
+This course is for engineers, geo-science professionals, researchers, managers, business development specialists, and technical support staff.

+Participants need to bring a laptop or calculator to solve example problems.
 Participants are assumed to have an understanding of general engineering and geologic terms.
-It is recommended each participant bring a laptop or calculator to solve example problems.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.